 The Sentrion platform is specifically designed for large, complex environments, but we make a subset of that solution available as an open source offering.
-Sentrion is not for everyone, but if you are using open source for a large complex environment and need an enterprise platform that will enable your messaging roadmap for years to come (virtualization, consolidation, cloud migration, etc.), visit our product page to see if Sendmail Sentrion is right for you.
+Sentrion is not for everyone, but if you are using open source for a large complex environment and need an enterprise platform that will enable your messaging roadmap for years to come (virtualization, consolidation, cloud migration, etc.), speak with a specialist to see if Sendmail Sentrion is right for you.

 Current Sendmail Open Source Release

 Sendmail 8.15.2 is available from ftp.sendmail.org.
 The release has a gzipped tar file and a PGP signature file.
 The compressed/gzipped tar files are signed by the 2015 signing key PGP signature file.
 See the Security and PGP Signing Keys section for more information about how releases are signed.

 Important: Before downloading, please review the sendmail licensing terms.

 Security advisories are issued by The Computer Emergency Response Team CERT.
 Sendmail server related security problems should be sent to: